Sewing A Baby Lovey

 DSC_0238.JPG

-Following the rest of the tutorial is pretty straightforward.
+Following the rest of the tutorial was pretty straightforward.
 I basted my ruffle on instead of using lots of pins the way she does.
 It takes longer, maybe, but I don’t like sewing over pins.
 Also, I don’t want to talk about the ultra cuddle fleece on the back.
-Please someone never let me use that again.
-Just use minky like she does.
-I’m sure it’s way easier.

 Disclosure: some of my posts contain affiliate links.
 If you purchase something through one of those links I may receive a small commission, so thank you for supporting SewCanShe when you shop!
 All of the opinions are my own and I only suggest products that I actually use. 🙂